Meaning of the Surname McKnight:

 a Sept under Clan MacNaughton since the early twelve hundreds, met all

-regulations and requirements (four generations of ancestors who had been good
+regulations and requirements (four generations of ancestors who had been

 citizens loyal and true to Clan and Country) the Chieftain of the fifth